Information About OWI in Michigan

-A second OWI conviction within 7 years is a misdemeanor punishable by up to 1 year in county jail, but not less than 5 days.
-A third offense, anytime within a person’s life, is a felony punishable by up to 5 years in prison and no less than 30 days in jail, if the person is also given a term of probation.
-For a lawyer to give you accurate and helpful information regarding OWI charges in Michigan, it is helpful if you can determine the nature of the allegations, the location of the alleged offense, and any prior criminal history before you call.
-If you do not have complete information, an experienced lawyer will find the answers for you.
+A second OWI conviction within seven (7) years is a misdemeanor punishable by up to 1 year in county jail, but not less than five (5) days.
+A third offense, anytime within a person’s life, is a felony punishable by up to 5 years in prison and no less than 30 days in jail, if the person also receives a term of probation.
+For a lawyer to give you accurate and helpful information regarding OWI charges in Michigan, it is beneficial to determine the nature of the allegations, the location of the alleged offense, and any prior criminal history before you call.
+An experienced OWI lawyer can find the answers if you do not have complete information.

 Additional Information about OWI Charges in Michigan

-If a person was operating while intoxicated causes death or a serious injury, the potential penalty increases.
+If a person operating while intoxicated causes death or a serious injury, the potential penalty increases.
 For example, the maximum sentence is 15 years if there is death.
-The possible penalty is increased to 20 years if the BAC is 0.17 or more, or if the person has a prior conviction within the past 7 years.
-Even if there is no prior conviction, the maximum becomes 20 years if there is a death of a police officer, firefighter, or other emergency response personnel.
-If the government does not forfeit the operator’s vehicle, the court will order its immobilization.
+The possible penalty increases to 20 years if the BAC is 0.17 or more or if the person has a prior conviction within the past seven (7) years.
+Even if there is no previous conviction, the maximum becomes 20 years if there is a death of a police officer, firefighter, or other emergency response personnel.
+The court will order immobilization if the government does not forfeit the operator’s vehicle.

-If the OWI results in a serious impairment of a body function of another person, as opposed to death, the maximum sentence for a first offense is 5 years in prison.
-A second offense within 7 years or if a driver has a BAC is 0.17 or greater, the maximum possible prison sentence increases to 7 years.
+If the OWI results in a serious impairment of a body function of another person, as opposed to death, the maximum sentence for a first offense is five (5) years in prison.
+A second offense within seven (7) years, or if a driver has a BAC is 0.17 or greater, the maximum possible prison sentence increases to seven (7) years.

-An adult driving under the influence with a minor (under the age of 16) in the vehicle is also subjected to increased penalties.
-This is often called “child endangerment.”
-Upon a conviction for OWI with a minor in the vehicle, the sentence includes at least 5 days in jail, up to 1 year in jail, and between 30 and 90 days of community service.
-If there was a prior OWI within the past 7 years (or 2 priors in a lifetime), the charge is a felony punishable by up to 5 years in prison and a minimum of 30 days in jail.
+An adult driving under the influence with a minor (under the age of 16) in the vehicle faces increased penalties.
+Intoxicated driving with a minor is often called “child endangerment.”
+OWI with a minor carries a minimum sentence of five (5) days in jail (p to one (1) year) and between 30 and 90 days of community service.
+The charge would be a felony punishable by up to five (5) years in prison (a minimum of 30 days) if there were a prior OWI within the past seven (7) years (or two (2) priors in a lifetime).

 Important OWI Terms You Need to Understand

-“Intoxicating substance” is broadly defined and means anything, other than alcohol or a controlled substance that is recognized as a drug by official United States Pharmacopoeia, the official National Formulary, or any substance, other than food, taken into a person’s body that is used in a manner or for a purpose for which it was not intended and resulted in a condition of intoxication.
+“Intoxicating substance” is broadly defined and means anything, other than alcohol or a controlled substance, that is recognized as a “drug” by the official United States Pharmacopoeia, the official National Formulary, or any substance, other than food, taken into a person’s body that is used in a manner or for a purpose for which it was not intended and resulted in a condition of intoxication.

-A “prior conviction” means any violation of the law in Michigan or any state within the United States if the offense is substantially similar to a qualifying offense under Michigan law, of a crime involving the operation of a motor vehicle while impaired or under the influence of alcohol, a controlled substance, or an intoxicating substance.
-If 2 or more convictions arose out of the same transaction, only 1 conviction could count as a prior conviction.
+A “prior conviction” means any violation of the law involving the operation of a motor vehicle while impaired or under the influence of alcohol, a controlled substance, or an intoxicating substance.
+If two (2) or more convictions arose from the same transaction, only one (1) conviction could be a prior conviction.

 Driver’s License Sanctions